Filtering Discomforting Recommendations with Large Language Models: Detailed Review of Related Work

 LLMs possess semantic understanding and reasoning capabilities, enabling them to engage in human-like conversations and act as decision-making proxies~\cite{zhao2023survey}.
 They not only help users efficiently obtain information and complete tasks but also provide more intelligent, convenient, and enriched interactions~\cite{li2024personal}.
 Some of them are closely integrated with personal data and devices, functioning as personal assistants~\cite{li2024personal}.

 Several commercial products, such as Microsoft's Copilot, New Bing, Google's Bard, and Gemini, as well as offerings from smartphone manufacturers, have integrated LLMs to boost productivity and enhance web and on-device experiences~\cite{mehdi2023announcing,achiam2023gpt,mehdi2023reinventing}.
-In the area of human-centered recommender systems, the RAH framework~\cite{shu2024rah}, a LLM-based multi-agent system, analyzes user preferences by observing ratings and reviews and incorporates a reflection mechanism to improve the accuracy.
-Recent research has explored the use of LLMs as personal assistants for various special populations. \citet{glasser2022analyzing} examined how deaf and hard-of-hearing users interact with LLM-based personal assistants capable of understanding sign language to better customize these technologies for their needs.
-Additionally, some work focuses on designing interfaces for visually impaired individuals to access visual information using LLMs and visual language models~\cite{zhang2024design}.
-Finally, \citet{jang2024s} investigated how autistic workers use LLMs for communication assistance, highlighting their reliance on and trust in these tools.
+In the area of human-centered recommender systems, the RAH framework~\cite{shu2024rah}, an LLM-based multi-agent system, analyzes user preferences by observing ratings and reviews and incorporates a reflection mechanism to improve the accuracy.